network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 measure and express responsiveness.

-Including the responsiveness-under-working-conditions test among other measurements of network quality (e.g., throughput and idle latency) would raise awareness of the problem and establish the expectation among users that their network providers deploy solutions.
+Including the responsiveness-under-working-conditions test among other measurements of network quality (e.g., goodput and idle latency) would raise awareness of the problem and establish the expectation among users that their network providers deploy solutions.